-Unless you have good or excellent credit, you’re not going to find a guaranteed approval credit card with a $1,000 limit.
-The best you’ll be able to do is either place a deposit of $1,000 on a secured credit card or apply for an unsecured card that you are way overqualified for.
-The Discover it® Secured is one good option, for example, as it doesn’t charge an annual fee and allows deposits of up to $2,500.
+You’re not going to find a guaranteed approval credit card with a $1,000 limit because no credit card guarantees approval.
+The best you’ll be able to do is either place a deposit of $1,000 on a secured credit card or apply for an unsecured card that you are way overqualified for, which should give you good odds.

 It’s important to remember that no credit card really offers guaranteed approval.
 Secured cards have the highest approval odds because they require you to place a refundable security deposit, the amount of which matches your spending limit.
 But that means you won’t be able to use them for any purchases you don’t already have the money for.

 Beyond that, the better your credit is, the higher your approval odds will be for unsecured credit cards.
 But credit cards for people with limited or fair credit may or may not offer $1,000 spending limits, so you’ll likely have to set your sights a bit higher to be sure of getting that much fire power.
 And that means you need really good credit for approval to be anywhere close to guaranteed.

 For tips to help you get the credit needed to qualify for the best cards, check out WalletHub’s credit improvement guide.
 You can also get personalized recommendations for credit cards with high approval odds by signing up for a free WalletHub account.